 How we can help

-The most common type of ear infection, also known as acute otitis media, occurs when the space behind the eardrum becomes inflamed or infected.
-Since the tiny bones responsible for amplifying sounds—the rockstars of the ear, if you will—are located here, these infections may muffle or reduce hearing.
+The most common type of ear infection, known as acute otitis media, occurs when the space behind the eardrum becomes inflamed or infected.
+Since the tiny bones that amplify sound are located here, these infections can reduce hearing.

 Otitis externa, commonly called swimmer's ear, occurs in the outer canal when water remains trapped in the ear.
 Moisture becomes a cozy place for bacteria to breed and can lead to itching, redness and swelling of the ear canal.